ginop-1/trial_bot/README.md

 - Install Java 13
 - Download and setup a [lavalink server](https://github.com/freyacodes/Lavalink/releases) \*
 - Edit `application.yml` for lavalink server
-- Edit `config.json.example` based on your needs and rename it to `config.json`
+- Edit `config.json.example` based on your needs and rename it to `config.json
+    - (DISCORD_TOKEN, PREFIX and LAVALINK are required, other parameters can be omitted if you're not interested in them)
 - Start the lavalink server and the bot

 \* I personally host the bot on a Raspberry Pi (arm).
 If you're in the same situation you should use a [different lavalink build](https://github.com/Cog-Creators/Lavalink-Jars/releases)